patsh90/mpv-obsidian-plugin/README.md

-# MPV Links Plugin for Obsidian
+# mpv Links Plugin for Obsidian

 This plugin adds buttons linking to local video files.
 Clicking a button opens the specified video at a saved timestamp.